ansys/pystk/doc/source/api/ansys/stk/core/graphics/IMaximumCountPathPrimitiveUpdatePolicy.rst

 IMaximumCountPathPrimitiveUpdatePolicy
 ======================================

-.. py:class:: IMaximumCountPathPrimitiveUpdatePolicy
+.. py:class:: ansys.stk.core.graphics.IMaximumCountPathPrimitiveUpdatePolicy

    object

    path primitive update policy that removes points from remove location when the number of points in the path exceeds maximum count.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IMaximumCountPathPrimitiveUpdatePolicy

 Overview
 --------